Mero-Plaform/octa-web/README.md

 *  practicing for random/worst words or a section (chosen amount in a row in a dictionary)
 *  passive and active practice scheduling
 *  passive practice (window with a random word to practice by schedule)
-*  vocabulary & practice statistic for all time of use or certain year
+*  vocabulary & practice statistics for all times of use or certain year
 *  app data transferring by exporting as a file

 ### Tech stack